-If a person or organisation gives or pays for goods or services that would otherwise be candidate election expenses, the reasonable market value of those items, whatever their value, should be recorded as an election expense.
+If a person or organisation gives or pays for goods or services that would otherwise be a candidate election expense, the reasonable market value of those items should be recorded as an election expense.
 If the reasonable market value of the items exceeds \$300 it should also be recorded as a donation.